Purdah (pre-election period): Local government

-For local elections in England and Wales, the activities of local authorities in the pre-election period are governed by the Recommended code of practice for local authority publicity, Circular 01/2011, issued as part of the provisions of the Local Government Act 1986.
+For local elections in England and Wales, the activities of local authorities in purdah are governed by the Recommended code of practice for local authority publicity, Circular 01/2011, issued as part of the provisions of the Local Government Act 1986.
 Section 39 of the Local Audit and Accountability Act 2014 inserted sections 4A and 4B into the Local Government Act 1986 which provide powers for the Secretary of State to issue a notice to comply or explain, followed after non-compliance, by a direction; and to issue a more general Order if approved by Parliament across multiple authorities to comply in some respects with provisions of the recommendatory, good practice, code.
 The code mentions at the outset that it in no way detracts from the section 2 offence of the Act.

-A pre election period in local government ends on the close of polls which, for ordinary elections, is usually on the first Thursday in May.
+The purdah period in local government ends on the close of polls which, for ordinary elections, is usually on the first Thursday in May.

 National Health Service

-Although NHS staff are not generally regarded as civil servants, pre-election periods are increasingly enforced on NHS bodies.
+Although NHS staff are not generally regarded as civil servants, purdah is increasingly enforced on NHS bodies.
 In 2017 it was decided that the financial result of the NHS provider sector, normally published in May each year, should be postponed until after the General Election.
 This was controversial, and was seen by many as an attempt by the government of the day to gag NHS bodies from publishing information it saw as a threat to its general election campaign.

+Referendum on elected mayors

+In the 2012 referendum on elected mayors for the core cities of Birmingham, Bradford, Bristol, Coventry, Leeds, Manchester, Newcastle, Nottingham, Sheffield, and Wakefield an extra purdah restriction was introduced, namely that from 6 April councils were not able to promote in an opinionated manner the referendum by publishing articles or issuing press releases.
+However, public information in the form of questions and answers was still permitted to be on the council's website, and press officers were able to respond to enquiries from the media.

+Social media

+In the 2010 United Kingdom general election, specific guidance was issued to executive departments about their use of social media, as opposed to that of political representatives, for example "Use of Twitter may continue for publishing factual information only in line with guidance on news media".

+Civil servants are urged not to post anything political on social media.
+In the 2015 United Kingdom general election, general guidance about use of websites, blogs and social media was provided.